dmitrikozlov/django-logging/README.md

     `gcplog 'class: 'utils.logging.CloudLoggingHandlerX'`
     to map logger levels to Google Cloud severity levels

-    `gcplog 'client': google_cloud_client()` to instantiate Google Cloud logging client
+    `gcplog 'client': google_cloud_client()` to instantiate Google Logging client

     `file 'class': 'utils.logging.JsonFieldsFileHandler'` if you want to write JSON fields in the log file as shown in examples here

-   Use custom labels `'NOTICE', 'ALERT', 'EMERGENCY'` if you want to specify Google Cloud logging levels
+   Use custom labels `'NOTICE', 'ALERT', 'EMERGENCY'` if you want to specify Google Logging levels

-Here is a complete example of a configuration enabling logging to Google Cloud and a file.
+Here is an example of a configuration enabling logging to the Google Cloud and a file.

 ```
 import os